cloudposse-archives/terraform-aws-jenkins/README.md

 For complete examples, see [examples](examples).

-### Deploy Jenkins into existing VPC and existing subnets
+### Deploy Jenkins into an existing VPC with existing subnets

 ```hcl
 data "aws_availability_zones" "available" {}